OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

 configures accordingly.

-When reading images this driver will represent the bands as being Byte (8bit unsigned), 16 bit signed or 16 bit unsigned.
+When reading images this driver will represent the bands as being Byte (8bit unsigned), 16 bit signed/unsigned, and 32 bit signed/unsigned.
 Georeferencing and coordinate system information will be available if the file is a GeoJP2 (tm) file.
 Files color encoded in YCbCr color space will be automatically translated to RGB.
 Paletted images are also supported.